LanceMaverick/skybeard-2/README.md

     TG_BOT_TOKEN=99121185:RUE-UAa7dsEaagAKkysPDjqa2X7KxX48e ./main.py

-## Skybeard's Many Beards
+## Skybeard's many beards
 Skybeard wears many beards.
 The bot will automatically load any "beard" (a plug-in) that is placed in the beards folder.
-Beards are structured like so:
+Beards are typically structured like so:

 ```
 beards